Emmanuelnnadi111/AI-Project_Ascent/README.md

 # Project Ascent - AI-Powered Final Year Project Assistant

-Project Ascent is a web application designed to assist final year university students throughout their project lifecycle, from ideation to proposal writing.
+Project Ascent is a web application designed to assist final year students throughout their project lifecycle, from ideation to proposal writing.
 It leverages Generative AI to provide tools that streamline research, drafting, and refinement processes.

 ## Key Features